 Besides high-tea and desserts, la petite mercerie also serves pancakes and main courses such as pastas and quiches.

-Here are the dinner pastas that I have tried before, which of course are accompanied by a cupcake as dessert.
+Here are the dinner pastas that I have tried before, which are of course accompanied by a cupcake as dessert.

 I think the BLTE Honey pancake looks yummy!
 Shall try it next time!

 - Lumine Est Shinjuku Level 2

 They have two other branches.
 1 at Lumine Yurakucho and another 1 at S-PAL Sendai.

 - Lumine Yurakucho, Level 4

 Japan, 〒980-0021 Miyagi-ken, Sendai-shi, Aoba-ku, Chūō, 1 Chome−1−1 S-PAL-Sendai.

 Enjoy the sweet moments with la petite mercerie!